-Infamous Chowchilla school bus kidnapper who inspired 'Dirty Harry' is denied parole
+The Chowchilla school bus kidnapper inspired by 'Dirty Harry' is denied parole

 (CNN)The last of the three infamous Chowchilla school bus kidnappers remaining in prison, Fred Woods, will remain behind bars at the California Men's Colony in San Luis Obispo.

 In 1976, Woods, along with Richard and James Schoenfeld, kidnapped 26 children and their bus driver in Chowchilla, California.
-The kidnapping inspired the 1971 film "Dirty Harry."
+The kidnapping was inspired by the 1971 film "Dirty Harry."

 All three kidnappers were initially sentenced to 27 life sentences without the possibility of parole.
 Today, Woods was denied parole for the 17th time, according to information provided by the California Department of Corrections and Rehabilitation.
 Richard was paroled in 2012; his brother James walked out of prison a free man just a few years later in 2015.

-Note: Correction: A previous version of this story mischaracterized the kidnapping.
-It was inspired by the 1971 "Dirty Harry" film.
-The headline and article have been updated.